sillsdev/ptx2pdf/docs/documentation/ornaments.md

  0 | 6 | 1 | 	Yes	| -12pt

-Although the combination (0,6,0) only has 2pt of stretch, the lack of stretchiness means that the combination (1,4,1) wins.
+Although the combination (0,6,0) only has 2pt of stretch required, the lack of stretchiness means that the combination (1,4,1) wins.
 If combination (0,6,0) were chosen, then there would be 2pt of whitespace in the border/rule, which is highly undesirable.